jadecobra/python_tdd_exercises/source/data_structures/lists/index.rst

     AssertionError: Lists differ: [-3, -2, -1, 0, 1, 2, 3] != [0, 1, 2, 3]

-  the sort_ :ref:`method<functions>` arranges the list_ in ascending order.
+  the sort_ :ref:`method<functions>` arranged the list_ in ascending order.
 I change the values to match

   .. code-block:: python